 If returned devices are not handled properly, the risk of data breach can be high.
 Whether secure transport or storage is an issue, or devices undergo a sub-par wiping process, confidential data could be stolen.
 This is bad news for your company and could result in government penalties for failure to comply with applicable consumer privacy laws.
 Even worse, you may face lawsuits, decline in patronage, and loss of revenue and reputation.

 For owned equipment and devices, the easiest and most secure means of IT asset disposition (ITAD) is shredding, in keeping with applicable privacy laws, and possibly industry regulations like HIPAA or FACTA, depending on your business.
 For leased hard drives, this is usually not an option.
 Leased devices and hard drives have to be returned, so you’ll have to wipe them instead.

 Secure wiping involves a multi-stage process, including overwriting data with zeros, or junk data.
 This will eliminate all confidential data previously stored on devices so that there is no chance of retrieval.

 Of course, you will need programs designed for this task, as well as professionals that have the knowledge and experience to ensure success and legal compliance.
 If you don’t have an IT department, or even an IT specialist on your payroll, this proposition could be a non-starter.
 What can you do to securely dispose of data?
 Partner with reliable professionals that can get the job done for you.

 An ITAD Partner that Ensures Compliance

-If you’re worried about the potential for data theft as a result of turning over hard drives when a lease period ends, contact the professionals at SEAM today at 605-274-7326 (SEAM) or online to learn more about wiping services for your North Dakota business.
+If you’re concerned about the potential for data theft after turning over hard drives to your leasing vendor, contact the professionals at SEAM today at 605-274-7326 (SEAM) or online to learn more about wiping services for your North Dakota, South Dakota, Iowa or Nebraska business.